-Clashes erupt in Yemen's Aden, killing one
+Clashes erupt in Yemen's Aden, one dead

 The separatists and the internationally recognized government of President Abd-Rabbu Mansour Hadi are nominally united in their battle against the Houthis.

-But they have rival agendas for Yemen’s future, and a missile strike in Aden last week killing dozens of southern soldiers raised frictions between them.
+But they have rival agendas for Yemen’s future, and a missile strike in Aden last week that killed dozens of southern soldiers raised friction between them.

-Hundreds of separatist supporters attended a funeral for some of those troops and a prominent commander on Wednesday near the hilltop presidential palace.
+Just before Wednesday’s clash, hundreds of separatist supporters attended a funeral for some of the southern soldiers and a prominent commander near the hilltop presidential palace.

 As the crowd chanted anti-government slogans, shooting was exchanged with presidential guards.
-It was not immediately clear who the one fatality and two injured people were.
+The identities of the one dead and two injured people were not immediately known.

 After the funeral, the vice-president of the separatist Southern Transitional Council (STC), Hani Ali Brik, called on supporters to march on the palace and overthrow the government, but there was no sign such a march had begun.